kevin-chalmers/set10108/labs/lab06/README.md

 # More MPI

-Our second tutorial on MPI will focus on particular examples of using MPI from our previous work.
-We will just focus on the examples rather than go into any new MPI as such.
+This will focus on MPI examples from previous labs.
+Focus will be on the examples rather than new MPI commands.

 ## Mandelbrot

-For Mandelbrot our task is quite easy - the implementation we had was designed to run using rank based execution.
-We just need to modify it to use MPI ranks.
+The previous implementation ran using rank based execution.
+We just need to modify the previous one to use MPI ranks.

 ```cpp
 // Broadcast dimension around the workers